The Clerk/Auditor can process your passport application:

 8:00 a.m. to 4:00 p.m.

-The Clerk/Auditor's office does not issue the passport.
+- The Clerk/Auditor's office does not issue passports, we are an acceptance facility.

-The completed application, fees and all documents are sent to the San Francisco Passport Agency which issues the passport.
+- The completed application, fees, and all documents are sent to the processing facility in Irving, Texas, who then issues the passports.

-For more information about U.S. Passports please visit
+- For more information about U.S. Passports, please visit: travel.state.gov

 Frequently Asked QuestionsWhere can I apply for a passport?

 We are located in Suite 320, 2380 Washington Blvd, Ogden, UT 84401.

 We will process your application and forward the package to the U.S. Department of State Passport Agency in Irving, TX, which is the department that issues the passport.

 The passport applicant needs to be present when submitting the application.
 (You can’t have someone else turn it in for you.)